RascalSoftware/RAT-Docs/source/tutorial/project.rst

         <class 'RAT.project.Project'>

-And if we take a look at it, we can see the class contains a series of sections, where we can define our parameters, make different kinds of model, load in our data and do everything we need to set up our model.
+The structure of the class is a collection of settings and tables defining things like calculation type, model type, parameters, data, contrasts, and so on.
+These define all we need for our analysis.

 .. tab-set::
     :class: tab-label-hidden